 - provide a listening ear if you have something you want to get off your chest

 BEAM Sandwell won't...

 - necessarily have to tell anyone that you have spoken to BEAM

-There may be times where we feel we need to speak to other people, services or agencies.
+There may be times when we feel we need to speak to other people, services or agencies.
 We will try and speak to you about this before we do.

-BEAM helped me grow and understand I’m not the only person who feels like this, there’s others
+BEAM helped me grow and understand I’m not the only person who feels like this, there are others.

 Need urgent support?

 A mental health crisis is an emergency that has a direct and immediate threat to your physical or emotional well-being.
 In these situations, it's important to get help quickly.

 Try to stay calm and ask someone for help if you need it.
 It could help to tell someone you trust, maybe a family member or a friend.
 They can be with you and help you decide what to do.
 They can also contact services on your behalf.

 If there is any immediate risk to life, contact the emergency services by calling 999.